 This is a critical process as the buyers and sellers negotiate and settle on common ground regarding the company’s price.
 Mutual negotiations occur after sellers and buyers settle on a price based on their independent valuations.

-This step helps the buyout team prepare for the next step, which is the acquisition of financials.
+The third step helps the buyout team prepare for the next step, which is the acquisition of financials.
 With financial analysis, managers can present charts about their company’s upcoming models and finances to their shareholders and investors.
 This is vital for any company to publish such data to hold onto its investors’ trust.

 The management team sets forth to gather the necessary funds they agreed upon to purchase the company from sellers.
 The management team can opt for personal or financial funding.